Black Widow Intro

-The Black Mamba looks like an oversized PAX but it has an interesting ceramic chamber and air path.
+The Black Widow looks like an oversized PAX but it has an interesting ceramic chamber and air path.
 Although it doesn’t have a fancy screen, the temperatures are well displayed on the device using LED lights, which honestly still look pretty cool.

 On the lower temperatures, I wasn’t getting a satisfying amount of cloudage, and the flavor was just alright.
-On the higher settings, the Mamba started putting out some decent vapor.
+On the higher settings, the Widow started putting out some decent vapor.
 The flavor from the ceramic chamber is great, a feature you won’t even find on the latest PAX vaporizer.

 The battery life is pretty impressive, with its internal battery rated at 2200mah, you can get a bunch of sessions before having to charge it again.
-For the price, you are getting all of the most important features that make an herbal vaporizer good, plus the option for using concentrates.
+For the price, you are getting all of the most important features that make an herbal vaporizer good, plus the option of using concentrates.

 The one-button interface on the Black Widow is easy to use.
-There is really only two options, to turn on and off, press the button five times and to change heat settings, hold it for three seconds.
+There are really only two options, to turn on and off, press the button five times and to change heat settings, hold it for three seconds.
 One last thing I want to note is that the power button has a nice clicky feel to it.

 - Nice clicky button

 - Nice mouthpiece